ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 ![Ibexa Digital Experience Platform is a landing page](enterprise_tut_home_is_an_lp.png)

 The page contains one Code block and is displayed without any template.
-Click Edit to enter a mode that enables you to work with Pages.
+Click **Edit** to enter a mode that enables you to work with pages.
-You can see that the home Page has only one zone with the block.
+You can see that the home page has only one zone with the block.

 ![Empty Page with default layout](enterprise_tut_empty_single_block.png)

 Remove the Tag block.
 Hover over it and select the trash icon from the menu.
 Click the **Field** button on the left of the top bar to switch to editing page fields.
 Change the Title of the page to "Home".
-Then, publish the Page to update its name.
+Then, publish the page to update its name.

 The design for the website you're making needs a layout with two zones: a main column and a narrower sidebar.
 [[= product_name_exp =]] provides only a one-zone default layout, so you need to create a new one.